 Thanks to Tyler Grund of brrrrr cold Minnesota for these next samples.

-Alkaline Battery in an Arc Furnace pedal
+Total 60's through an Arc Furnace pedal

 All pickups are backed by a 100% Satisfaction Guarantee.
 Love the tone or send them back for a refund of the purchase price.